 The most exciting way to enter the Big Room is to take the Natural Entrance Trail.
 It takes you 750 feet (229 m) down into the depths of the earth.
 In the Big Room you can wander around yourself and try to take in the immense cave.

 But remember that it’s rather cold down there.
 Make sure that you bring a jacket and long pants to fully appreciate the wonder of the world that Carlsbad Caverns is.

-Following two great New Mexico destinations it’s now time to see what Texas has to offer on the best southern road trip itinerary.
+Following awe-inspiring natural treasures it’s now time to see what Texas great cities have to offer on the best southern road trip itinerary.

 The itinerary’s first of two Texas cities is San Antonio.
-Here you can indulge in some of the most important historic areas of Texas and live your best life at the River Walk.
+In San Antonio you can indulge in some of the most important historic areas of Texas and live your best life at the River Walk.
 It’s certainly very easy to fall in love with this Texas beauty.

 A city rich in history